Here to help.

 Customer: An organisation or individual who has a subscription or account with Minikai to use our

-information may be entered into the Minikai platform by the Customer (for example, a patient or
+may be entered into the Minikai platform by the Customer (for example, a patient or client of the

-who is reasonably identifiable.
-This includes names, contact details, account information, and also
+reasonably identifiable.
+This includes names, contact details, account information, and also sensitive

-sensitive information such as health or disability details, as defined in the Privacy Act.
+information such as health or disability details, as defined in relevant privacy law.

-under law.
-This mainly includes health information or details about a personʼs disabilities or care
+law.
+This mainly includes health information or details about a personʼs disabilities or care needs.

 3. Collection of Personal Information